School of Education & Psychology

 Professor George E Holmes DL | President & Vice Chancellor

 “...tutors are very supportive and you’re not just a student ID number, at this university you are an individual with a name.”

 Back to menu

-Having developed a keen interest for Human development and cognition while training as a History teacher, I did a BSc Psychology degree at the University of Greenwich, which was followed by a MSc Cognitive Neuropsychology at UCL, and finally by a PhD at King’s College London, more specifically at the MRC Social, Genetic and Developmental Psychiatry Centre, Part of the Institute of Psychiatry.
+During the time I worked as a history teacher, I developed a keen interest in human development and cognition, which I pursued by doing a BSc Psychology degree at the University of Greenwich.
+The undergraduate degree further stimulated my enthusiasm in this area.
+I followed it with an MSc Cognitive Neuropsychology at UCL, and finally with a PhD at Kings College London, more specifically at the MRC Social, Genetic and Developmental Psychiatry Centre, part of the Institute of Psychiatry.

 My PhD consisted of a series of investigations into the association between Autism and talent.
 More specifically, it involved trying to gain a better understanding of the cognitive factors that may predispose individuals with these conditions to develop skills and talents at such a high prevalence.
 I have also investigated the aetiology of this association, with results suggesting a marked degree of genetic overlap between Autistic traits and skills and talents.

-After completing my PhD I worked as a Lecturer at the University of Lisbon, where I was responsible for developing and delivering a number of subjects, mainly focused on the topics of Biological Psychology and Abnormal Psychology.
+During my PhD, I worked as a lecturer at the University of Greenwich, mainly responsible for teaching individual differences.
+After completing my PhD, I worked as a Lecturer at the University of Lisbon, where I was responsible for developing and delivering a number of subjects, mainly focused on the topics of neuropsychology, biological psychology and abnormal psychology.

 Presently I am involved in teaching a number of modules focusing on a number of topics (from conceptual and historical issues in psychology to cognitive psychology, evolutionary psychology and social neuroscience) across a variety of levels (from the foundation year to PhD supervision level).